dhannywi/COE332/homework03/README.md

 ### Dependencies

 The scripts was created using <b>Python 3.8.10</b>, please ensure that you have the same version or higher when running the scripts.
-You can download Python <a href= "https://www.python.org/">here</a>.
+You can download Python <a href= "https://www.python.org/">here</a>.<br> You need to have the libraries below installed prior to running the scripts:
-You need to install the libraries below prior to running the scripts:
+* `datetime`: part of Python standard libraries
 * `numpy`: Execute `pip3 install --user numpy` on your terminal to install
 * `pandas`: Execute `pip3 install --user pandas` on your terminal to install
 * `requests`: Execute `pip3 install --user requests` on your terminal to install